OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-env/doxygen.md

 ### ![Linux](../images/linux-32.png) Linux ###

-**TODO smalers 2016-12-31 this documentation will be completed once the Windows documentation is complete.**
+This section will be completed when resources are available for Linux development and testing.

 ### ![Windows](../images/windows-32.ico) Windows ###